 ISDA’s Standard Initial Margin Model (SIMM) is a key component of BCBS/IOSCO’s margin requirements for non-centrally cleared derivatives.
 In a Q&A, Murex’s Farid Rahba talks about the technology and operational challenges of implementing SIMM, and whether firms are seeing advantages from a front office perspective, in addition to the need for compliance.
-Learn more in our upcoming webinar!
+Watch related on demand webinar!

 Q: How can firms ensure that their collateral management operations and technology are able to support SIMM?

 Rahba: Firms need to embark on quite a long and complex journey to get their organisation and collateral management procedures up to speed with the phase-in of initial margin regulations.
 Such a project covers the following dimensions: legal negotiation, model validation and implementation, back-testing and collateral operations:

 - Legal negotiation: firms need to sign new legal documents, IM CSAs, that will govern the mandatory exchange of initial margin.
 Such a process involves several steps: identify those counterparties which are subject to IM rules, compare trading relationships with active CSAs, negotiate contract clauses, including applicable jurisdictions, choice of calculation method (ISDA SIMM vs Schedule-based), choice of custodians, etc.